-The Very Limited Leasing of Federal Lands for Oil & Natural Gas Production
+The Very Limited Leasing of Federal Lands for Oil and Natural Gas Production

 One reason we import more than half of our oil (on a gross basis) is because of federal policies.
-The United States is an energy-rich country, but large quantities of U.S. energy resources are on federal lands.
-The federal government owns 28 percent of the land in the United States, and a majority of the land in the energy-rich western states.29 The federal government also controls oil and natural gas leasing on the Outer Continental Shelf (OCS)-the submerged area between land and the deep ocean.
+The United States is an energy-rich country, with large quantities of U.S. energy resources located on federal lands.
+The federal government owns 28.8 percent of the land in the United States, and a majority of the land in the energy-rich western states.
+The federal government also controls oil and natural gas leasing on the Outer Continental Shelf (OCS)-the submerged area between land and the deep ocean.

 Developing oil and natural gas production on federal lands is becoming more difficult and time consuming.
-As a result, oil production is decreasing in the federally-controlled offshore areas and Alaska, but increasing on state and privatelycontrolled onshore areas.30
+As a result, oil production is decreasing in the federally controlled offshore areas and Alaska, but increasing on state and privately controlled onshore areas.

 Furthermore, the federal government offers very little of that land for energy production.
-In fact, the federal government leases less than 2.1 percent of federal offshore areas31 and less than 6 percent of federal onshore lands for oil and gas production.32
+In fact, the federal government leases just 1.9 percent of federal offshore areas and less than 6 percent of federal onshore lands for oil and gas production.
 If additional lands were leased, more domestic energy production could be pursued.

-In fiscal year 2010, the Obama administration leased fewer onshore acres for energy development than in any other year on record.33 But the declining trend did not begin with the Obama administration.
-For example, President Bush leased less land than President Clinton.34 The next graph shows the decline in federal lands leased by the Bureau of Land Management since the 1980s.35
+In fiscal year 2013, the Obama administration leased fewer onshore acres for energy development than in any other year on record.
+But the declining trend did not begin with the Obama administration.
+For example, President Bush leased less land than President Clinton.
+The next graph shows the decline in federal lands leased by the Bureau of Land Management since the 1980s.